 - Ranges in size from 1/8 inch to 2 inches in diameter

 - Has sharply defined borders

-- Has a base that is covered with a grey or yellowish-grey material
+- Has a base that is covered with a gray or yellowish-gray material

-- Has a base that bleeds easily if banged or scraped
+- Has a base that bleeds easily if it is banged or scraped

 - Shaft of the penis

-Chancroid is a bacterial disease that is spread only through sexual contact.
+Chancroid is a bacterial infection that is spread through sexual contact.

-Within 1 day - 2 weeks after getting chancroid, a person will get a small bump in the genitals.
-The bump becomes an ulcer within a day of its appearance.
+Within 1 day to 2 weeks after becoming infected, a person will get a small bump on the genitals.
+The bump becomes an ulcer within a day after it first appears.
 The ulcer: